sastutorials/sastutorials.github.io/tutorials/macros.md

 As you can see, **the parameters are set within brackets** on the line that initialises the macro.
 If you don't want to leave your parameter open, but want to associate a **default value** to it, you can just specify it within the brackets.
 We did so, setting *0.5* to be the default value for our *num* parameter.

 Once we call the macro, then we can specify the remaining variables that we want the macro to use.
-We don't need to specify the *num* parameter, unless we want to *change* its default value.
+We don't need to specify the *num* parameter, unless we want to *change* the default value.

 ```
 %variable_modif(lib = work, data = terna17, var = biomass, newvar = biomass1);